iterative/dvc.org/content/docs/command-reference/remove.md

 ## Description

-This command can safely remove stages from `dvc.yaml` or `.dvc` files.
+This command can safely remove `.dvc` files or stages from `dvc.yaml`.
 This includes deleting the appropriate `.gitignore` entries, and optionally the actual output files they track (see `--outs` option).